The fascination of minimum length and minimum time

 Points, continuity and discreteness do not exist

-where F is force, d is distance, and v is speed.
-Equivalently, action is defined as
+where F is force, d is distance, t is time, and v is speed.
+Equivalently, action is also

-There is not even a way to get near that minimum length.
-(The smallest length that arose in a measurement so far is the limit on the electric dipole moment of the electron, which is over 1000 times larger that the minimum length.)
+There is not even a way to get near the minimum length.
+The smallest length that arose in any measurement so far is the limit on the electric dipole moment of the electron, which is about 1000 times larger that the minimum length.

 (Note: it is sometimes stated that at lengths smaller than the Planck length, our description of nature breaks down and that we need other theories in that domain.
-This latter statement is wrong.
-Smaller lengths do not exist.
-At all.)
+This is wrong.
+Nothing breaks down.
+Smaller lengths do not exist, like systems faster than light do not exist.)

 The minimum length implies there are no points in nature.
-Points are an extrapolation of our imagination.
+Points are an extrapolation of our imagination into domains where they do not apply.
 In nature, points do not exist.

 The minimum length implies that continuity does not exist.
 Space is not continuous.
 Continuity only exists in our imagination.
 It does not exist in nature.
 Continuity is an approximation.

 Nothing in nature is exactly continuous.
-Space, time, fields, and wave functions are not continuous, only approximately continuous.
+Space, time, fields, and wave functions are not continuous.
+They are only approximately continuous.

-The minimum length is also the smallest possible measurement error.
-In other words, everything in nature is slightly blurred.
+As mentioned, the minimum length is also the smallest possible measurement error.
+In other words, everything in nature is slightly blurred or fuzzy.

-The minimum measurement error also implies that space is not discrete.
+The minimum measurement error implies that space is not a discrete set of points.
+The minimum measurement error thus implies that space is not discrete.
 Space is not a lattice - neither a regular one, nor an irregular one, nor is it a random set.
-The minimum measurement error implies that space is not a discrete set of points.

 Given that all boundaries are blurred, there are no sets in nature.